Envision Silicon Valley

 This process has helped us prepare for a countywide sales tax measure to be placed on the November 2016 ballot to enhance transit, highways, expressways and active transportation (bicycles, pedestrians and complete streets).

-On June 2, the VTA Board unanimously adopted the framework and funding allocations for a 1/2-cent, 30-year sales tax measure based on a recommendation provided by VTA staff at an April 22 Board workshop.
-The Board heard 125 comments from members of the public at the workshop or the June board meeting.
+On June 2, the VTA Board unanimously adopted the framework and funding allocations for a 1/2-cent, 30-year sales tax measure, and then on June 24 adopted a revised resolution that made changes to the SR 85 Corridor funding category.
+The Board heard a total of 125 comments from members of the public between the workshop and the June board meeting.

 A sales tax is anticipated to generate between $6 billion and $6.5 billion in 2017 dollars.
 If passed in November by a two-thirds vote, tax collections could begin as early as April 2017.
 A Citizen’s Oversight Committee would also be formed to ensure transparency and accountability.